Gogorenascence/billing-notes/billingNotes.md

 10 units
 750.00
 ====================
-For 99456:
+Modifiers For 99456 (Designated Doctor Exam):

-At MMI W5
+At MMI: W5
-Extent of Injury W6
+Extent of Injury: W6
-Disability W7
+Disability: W7
-Return to work W8
+Return to work: W8
-Not at MMI NM
+Not at MMI: NM
-Special exam MI
+Special exam: MI
-No show 52
+No show: 52

-For 97750:
-FC

-1 unit $600
+1 unit $700
+No matter the number

+Modifiers For 97750 (FCE):
+Only FC

+10 units for $775
 No matter the number
 =====================
 Upper extremities - 1 unit